 IF MULTI ITEM

-will send a signal to the filter inserter and requester chest if
+sends a signal to the filter inserter and requester chest if C > 1

 .

-invalidate the index=1 position.
-I did this by re-using the clock source dot:
+position.
+I did this by reusing the clock source dot: 1

 to occupy that slot and push every other item up a slot.
 The dot

-This is the second circuit mode which will flush all state after a manifest change and then allow an index rebuild to start from a known good state (zero).
+This is the second circuit mode, which flushes all state after a manifest change and then allows an index rebuild to start from a known-good state (zero).

 The FLUSH